Some remarks on a mathematical model for water flow in porous media with competition between transport and diffusion: Results

 \subsection{Example 1}

-In this first example the parameters are chosen as follows: diffusion coefficient $\kappa = 0.005$, $2 \alpha g = 1$, maximal depth $h = 5$, value of the space discretization parameter $d = 0.01$.
+In this first example, representing the redistribution after infiltration, the parameters are chosen as follows: permeability $\kappa = 0.005$, $2 \alpha g = 1$, $\bar{s}=0.25$, maximal depth $h = 5$, value of the space discretisation parameter $d = 0.01$.
 The value of the time step $\tau$ is chosen automatically by the solver.
 The initial condition (displayed in Figure~\ref{fig:gr_PP2}) is chosen as

 which means saturated soil to the depth of 0.5 and dry soil below.
 The BC is that of impermeable boundary

 so that the control integral of the saturation over the domain remains constant over time, as displayed in Figure~\ref{fig:gr_integral}.
 The exception is the small interval (of order $10^{-4}$) at the beginning, caused by a sharp change in the shape of the saturation curve.